twobit-five/SphereLink/README.md

 ## Known Issues:
 [qr code scanner issue and fix]
 [Could be optimized for batter life]
+[persistant permission request after permission has been granted]

 ## Description:
 The purpose of this app is to track distances of BLE devices.  [why did we create this, what s it for?] [connects to many devices by scanning barcodes]